MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 ### Office 365

 If your work or school account is active in Microsoft Edge, your organization may turn on Office 365 as an option for webpage content on the new tab page.
-The feature is currently available only for commercial customers, and is governed under the [Microsoft Online Services Terms (OST)][MicrosoftLicensingProductProducts].
-For more information about privacy for Office 365, navigate to [Overview of privacy controls for Microsoft 365 Apps for enterprise][DeployedgePrivacyOverviewControls].
+The feature is currently available only for commercial customers, and is governed under the [Microsoft Online Services Terms (OST)](https://www.microsoft.com/licensing/product-licensing/products).
+For more information about privacy for Office 365, navigate to [Overview of privacy controls for Microsoft 365 Apps for enterprise](/deployoffice/privacy/overview-privacy-controls).

 InPrivate browsing and Guest mode offer alternative new tab page experiences.